prabhun2023/Deploy-Scale-K8s-with-GitHub-Actions/README.md

 This project demonstrates a modular and automated approach for **Continuous Deployment (CD)** to a Kubernetes cluster using **GitHub Actions**, along with **KEDA** for event-driven autoscaling.

 It includes:
-- GitHub Actions-based CI/CD pipelines
+- GitHub Actions-based CD pipelines
 - Helm charts for KEDA and demo applications
 - Load testing and autoscaling via Prometheus metrics